 The previous work history of the employee

-Exceptions.
-For serious offenses, such as fighting, theft, insubordination, threats of violence, the sale or possession of drugs on company property, etc., termination may be the first and only disciplinary step taken.
+The Academic Senate is not required to take any disciplinary action before making an adverse employment decision, including discharge.
+For example, serious offenses, such as fighting, theft, insubordination, threats of violence, the sale or possession of drugs on Academic Senate property, etc., termination may be the first and only disciplinary step taken.
 Any step or steps of the disciplinary process may be skipped at the discretion of Academic Senate after investigation and analysis of the total situation, past practice, and circumstances.

-In general, several oral warnings should, at the next infraction, be followed by a written warning, which may be followed at the next infraction by discharge.
+In general, oral warnings should, at the next infraction, be followed by a written warning, which may be followed at the next infraction by discharge.
 This is especially true in those cases where the time interval between offenses is short and the employee demonstrates a poor desire to improve his/her performance.

 The purpose of discipline is to establish rules pertaining to an employee’s conduct, performance, and responsibilities so that all employees can conduct themselves according to certain rules of good behavior and good conduct.